LezWatch/lwtv-plugin/readme.md

 Actors and Shows have custom code to generate statistics and flush related Varnish pages when Characters are saved.

-### Cron
+### Features

-In file: `cron.php`
+Stored in `/features/` -- a collection of miscellaneous features.

-Custom cron jobs to load high-traffic pages and ensure Varnish is cached.
+* `cron.php` - Custom cron jobs to load high-traffic pages and ensure Varnish is cached.

-### Custom Loops

-In file: `custom-loops.php`

-Custom arrays and WP_Query calls that are repeated in multiple places.
+* `custom-loops.php` - Custom arrays and WP_Query calls that are repeated in multiple places.

-* Determine if actor is queer
+    - Determine if actor is queer
-* Taxonomy Array
+    - Taxonomy Array
-* Taxonomy Two Array - used for generating a query of posts that are in two taxonomies
+    - Taxonomy Two Array - used for generating a query of posts that are in two taxonomies
-* Post Meta Array
+    - Post Meta Array
-* WP Meta Query
+    - WP Meta Query
-* Post Type Array - Generate an array of all posts in a specific post type.
+    - Post Type Array - Generate an array of all posts in a specific post type.
-* Post Meta AND Taxonomy Query - Generate an array of posts that have a specific post meta AND a specific taxonomy value.
+    - Post Meta AND Taxonomy Query - Generate an array of posts that have a specific post meta AND a specific taxonomy value.
 Useful for getting a list of all dead queers who are main characters (for example).
-* Related Posts by Tags.
+    - Related Posts by Tags.

-### Debug

-In file: `debug.php`

-Debugging Tools for weird content.
+* `debug.php` - Debugging Tools for weird content.
+* `query_vars.php` - Custom Query Variables that let us have the following special pages
+    - statistics
+    - this-year
+* `search.php` - Extra Search Functions:
+    - Join posts and postmeta tables
+    - Modify Search Location to include custom fields
+    - Force search to be distinct and prevent duplicates
+    - Pretty Permalinks for Search
+* `shortcodes.php` - Various shortcodes used on LezWatch.TV
+    - Display The first year we had queers: `[firstyear]`
+    - Display This Month recap: `[thismonth]` or `[thismonth date="2017-01"]`
+    - Display screener information: `[screener title="Some Like It Hot" summary="A quirky black and white romcom" queer="2" worth="yes" trigger="low"]`
+* `sort-stopwords.php` - Filter post order by for shows to NOT include the/an/a when sorting.
+* `wp-cli.php`- WP-CLI
+    - Re-run calculations for specific post content (actors & shows): `wp lwtv calc actor ID`
+    - Find miss matched data: ex. `wp lwtv find queerchars`

 ### Plugin Addons

 Stored in `/plugins/`

 * CMB2: `/cmb2.php`
     - calls other files
     - generates a CB2 formatted list of terms
 * CMB2 Folder - `/cmb2/`
     - Select2: `/cmb-field-select2/` - CMB2 Field Type: Select2
     - Grid: `/CMB2-grid/` - A grid display system
     - Custom CSS: `/cmb2.css`
     - Year Range: `/year-range.php` - 'date_year_range' custom field type
     - LWTV: `/lwtv.php` - Favorite shows for author profiles, Symbolicon support
 * FacetWP - `/facet.php`
     - calls other files
     - Only show pagination if there's more than one page
     - Reset Shortcode
 * FacetWP Folder - `/facet/`
     - CMB2: `/cmb2.php` - FacetWP Integration with CMB2
     - JS: `facet.js` - Pagination Scrolling and Refresh Warning
     - CLI: `facetwp-wp-cli.php` - WP-CLI commands
     - LWTV: `/lwtv.php`
         - filter Data before it's saved to rename values (capitalization)
         - split actors and shows into separate entries, and add additional orderby params
-* Yoast's WordPress SEO - `/yoast-seo.php`
+* Jetpack - `/jetpack.php`
-    - Remove stopword removal from shows and characters CPTs

-### Query Variables

-Custom Query Variables that let us have the following special pages

-* role
-* statistics
-* this-year
+    - Hashtags based on tags as shows.

 ### Rest API